Pest Management in California Agriculture: Integrated Pest Management Practices

 Definition and scope

-Integrated Pest Management is a science-based decision-making framework that combines biological, cultural, physical, and chemical tools to suppress pest populations below economically damaging levels while minimizing risks to human health, non-target organisms, and the environment.
-The University of California Statewide IPM Program (UC IPM) — established in 1979 and administered through the University of California Agriculture and Natural Resources division — defines IPM as prioritizing prevention, monitoring, and accurate pest identification before any control action is taken.
+Integrated Pest Management is a science-based decision-making process that combines biological, cultural, physical, and chemical tools to manage pest populations at economically acceptable levels while minimizing risks to human health and the environment.
+The University of California Statewide IPM Program (UC IPM), housed at UC Davis, defines IPM as relying on "current, comprehensive information on the life cycles of pests and their interaction with the environment" to make management decisions.

 How it works